Thank you for subscribing!

 This is a huge topic that fills books.
 It is also a popular movement called FIRE (Financial Independence, Retire Early).
 I don't agree with all of the FIRE ideas.
 Instead, I have developed a lot of my own concepts and practices based on some of those ideas.
 I plan to write a lot about these on this blog.
-Make sure to subscribe to get these updates.
+Make sure to subscribe at the top of this page to get these updates.
 Here is just a primer.

 The whole idea of financial freedom is to figure out what kind of lifestyle you want to live.
 Then you estimate what that would cost (in terms of monthly expenses).
 If you manage to live this lifestyle by keeping your expenses lower than your passive income, then you are financially free.
 Passive income is money that you earn without doing anything for it (like interest).

 In order to achieve this, you have two levers.
 I work on both intensively and I recommend you do the same.
 The first lever is your expenses.
 Cut out all the stuff that you don't need.
 That does not mean to stop enjoying life but for sure you have several monthly subscriptions to services which you probably don't need.
 Cancel them.
 Check your bills and try to optimize.
 Reduce electricity, phone, or internet bills by changing provider or leverage package deals.
 There is plenty you can optimize.
 I cut my bills in half.
 This is now a pretty significant amount per year that I don't spend.

 A potentially massive contributor to passive income can be building and selling your own products and services.
 That's what I want to achieve with my 4legsfitness.com startup and how I automated it.
 This business is not profitable yet but it will be.